When I got suspended by hooks, I welcomed it as a pain that I had control over and that I was inflicting and enduring by choice.

 When I called Russ Foxx, the body modification artist who facilitated my suspension, his first question was, “What is your motivation?”
 I have been interested in suspension for years.
-As a teenager I was fascinated with body modification and devoured all the reading and viewing material I could on the subject.
-Among them, a documentary on body suspension.
-I was never able to get the idea out of my head, but wasn’t certain I could handle what looked like a great deal of pain.
+As a teenager, I was fascinated with body modification and devoured all the reading and viewing material I could on the subject.
+Among them, is a documentary on body suspension.
+I was never able to get the idea out of my head but wasn’t certain I could handle what looked like a great deal of pain.
 Plus, back then my interest was purely curiosity.

 Watching videos of suspension makes it look like a superhuman feat of endurance and mental stamina.
 It was exactly what I needed.
 With FMS I hadn’t been able to push myself at all and now I needed a challenge for both my body and my mind.
 Suspension became a way to prove to myself that I was me again.
 When I mentioned my interest in a conversation I was directed to Vancouver body modification artist Russ Foxx.

-After phone trouble and schedule mix-ups I finally made it to Foxx’s studio in East Vancouver on a Tuesday in early March, 2012.
+After phone trouble and schedule mix-ups, I finally made it to Foxx’s studio in East Vancouver on a Tuesday in early March 2012.
 All day I had been fighting anxiety, but I couldn’t quite tell what it was for.
 I knew the suspension would hurt, but I had been in so much pain over the last three years that I knew that couldn’t be it.
 I realized it was simply fear of the unknown.
 Knowing that I had this anxiety spurred me on.
-No, I didn’t know exactly what to expect and yes, my nerves were so bad I could hardly eat but for me that was just stronger motivation.
+No, I didn’t know exactly what to expect and yes, my nerves were so bad I could hardly eat but for me, that was just stronger motivation.

 That day he was training a new member of his MBS (Modern Body Suspension) team.
 My suspension was the first she would participate in.
 As my husband and I watched they set up and sanitized the one-time use only hooks, needles and rigging.
 I was able to hear him verbalize the entire process for his trainee and it was clear I was in good hands.

 My husband, who had been harbouring a number of concerns, most notable that my skin would tear, also became completely settled watching the setup.
-When you watch Foxx work it’s impossible to retain concerns about the safety and efficacy of what (admittedly) appeared to be 4 fairly small hooks.
+When you watch Foxx work it’s impossible to retain concerns about the safety and efficacy of what (admittedly) appeared to be four fairly small hooks.

-Finally it was time to get started.
+Finally, it was time to get started.
 FMS is a condition that not only causes pain but also makes normal pain sensations worse.
-Before I got it I was one of the small group of people who liked the feeling of getting pierced and tattooed.
+Before I got it I was one of the small groups of people who liked the feeling of getting pierced and tattooed.
 I doubted that would still be the case and, unfortunately, I was right.

-Getting off the ground
+Getting Off the Ground

 After getting pierced my body was pumping with adrenaline.
 I was a little shaky and already the pain from the piercing was subsiding considerably.
 We took a short break (just a few minutes) and by the end of it the dopamine in my body had more or less covered up the pain the piercing had caused.
 I didn’t yet know that the worst of the pain was over, but by now my anxiety had been replaced by impatience and excitement.